rixy100/rixy100.github.io/_posts/2016-09-14-Using-Github-Template---Sam-Rix.md

 ---
-title: Basic fuse box tasks
+title: Learning how to program the fuse box to do tasks
 layout: post
 author: sam.rix
 permalink: /using-github-template---sam-rix/